joffrey-bion/rol-automizer/README.md

 You can run the program using [Docker](https://www.docker.com/) with the following command:

 ```
-docker run -it hildan/rol-automizer -u YOUR_USERNAME [OPTIONS]
+docker run --rm -it hildan/rol-automizer -u YOUR_USERNAME [OPTIONS]
 ```

 You will be prompted for your password, unless the `ROL_PASSWORD` environment variable is defined.